heroiclabs/nakama-docs/docs/gameplay-matchmaker.md

 Users wishing to matchmake must specify a minimum and maximum number of opponents the matchmaker must find to succeed.
 If there aren't enough users that match the query to satisfy the minimum count, the user remains in the pool.

-The minimum and maximum count include the user searching for opponents, so to find 3 other opponents the user submits a count of 4.
+The minimum and maximum count includes the user searching for opponents, so to find 3 other opponents the user submits a count of 4.
+Minimum count must be 2 or higher and the maximum count must be equal to or greater than the minimum count (`max_count >= min_count >= 2`).

 If the counts define a range, the matchmaker will try to return the max opponents possible but will never return less than the minimum count: